Good oral health is important for older adults to help prevent oral infections and tooth loss.

 So – aside from making day to day life more miserable, tooth loss and cavities can severely and adversely impact physical health, particularly for frail seniors.

-- Periodontal (gum) disease carries a higher risk of stroke and heart disease, says the American Academy of Periodontology.
+- Periodontal (gum) disease carries a higher risk of heart disease and stroke, says the American Academy of Periodontology (AAP).

-- We’ve known for decades that heart conditions can be worse when people don’t take care of their oral health.
+- We’ve known for decades that coronary artery disease and heart conditions can be worse in people who don’t take care of their oral health.
 Over my thirty-plus years in dentistry, I have seen many patients who came in to the office because their cardiologist “made me”.
 In fact, the American Dental Association (ADA) reports that, “Several studies link chronic inflammation from periodontitis with the development of cardiovascular problems.
-Some evidence suggests that oral bacteria may be linked to heart disease, arterial blockages and stroke.”
+Some evidence suggests that oral bacteria may be linked to heart disease, arterial blockages and stroke.“

 - “There is a strong link between tooth loss and malnutrition,” says AARP.
 “Among older patients who received treatment at the Rutgers School of Dental Medicine clinic, more than 25 percent showed signs of malnutrition or were at risk for malnutrition.“